LowlyLucas/skyscrapersim-1k-floors/README.md

 • download zip file for this repository

+• extract the zip file

-• move the 1000Floors.bld file to C:/Program Files/Skyscraper/buildings
+• move the extracted 1000Floors.bld file to C:/Program Files/Skyscraper/buildings

 now it's installed!